 Criminal gangs are often organized on a red level.

-What is the difference between Teal and Purpose Driven Organizations?
+What differentiates Teal and Purpose-driven Organizations?